Massage Therapy: Frequently Asked Questions FAQ

 Yes.
 That’s why it’s imperative that, before you begin your session, the practitioner asks general health questions.
 It is very important that you inform the practitioner of any health problems or medications you are taking.
 If you are under a doctor’s care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
 Depending on the condition, approval from your doctor may be required.
 Certain types of cancer, blood conditions and high risk pregnancy all require consent from a doctor.

-- What are the benefits of massage and bodywork?
+- What are the benefits of massage therapy and bodywork?

 - What will the massage or bodywork feel like?